Keith2510/s418173_Computational-Evaluation-of-RANS-Models-in-Predicting-Jet-Blast-Effects/README.txt

-This SpaceClaim script was created to fulfill the thesis requirements of Keith Sequeira (MSc Computational Fluid Dynamics, IRP - 2024), titled "Establishing Best Practices for Modelling Jet Blast"
+This SpaceClaim script was created to fulfill the thesis requirements of Keith Sequeira (MSc Computational Fluid Dynamics, IRP - 2024), titled "Jet Blast Prediction in Complex Flow Scenarios: A Study of Turbulence Model Performance"

 Assistance
 This script was developed with assistance from ChatGPT and Bing AI.